skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

    * `service.yml` : defines a loadbalancer to distribute traffic accross multiple podscontaing our app
    * `serviceAccount.yaml` : defines a service account for our deployment which is allowd to view secrets.

-Here is the values file, containg the valuses that will be injected into this template :
+Here is the `values` file, contains the values that will be injected into this template (*UPDATE ACCORDINGLY*):

 ```
 name: quickstart-kafka
 image:
   registry: <registryname>.azurecr.io     #Point to registry
-  repository: quickstart-kafka
+  repository: quickstart-kafka            #Point to repository
   name: quickstart-kafka
   version: latest